Tube (BBC Micro)

-In computing, the Tube is the expansion interface and architecture of the BBC Microcomputer System which allows the BBC Micro to communicate with a second processor, or coprocessor.
+In the BBC Microcomputer System, the Tube is the expansion interface and architecture which allows the BBC Micro to communicate with a second processor, or coprocessor.

 Under the Tube architecture, the coprocessor runs the application software for the user, whilst the Micro (acting as a host) provides all I/O functions, such as screen display, keyboard and storage devices management.
 A coprocessor unit can be coldplugged into any BBC Micro with a disk interface (whose ROM contained the necessary host software) and used immediately.

 Implementation

-The 40-pin IDC "Tube" connector is a simple slave connection to the host processor's main bus, with 8 data lines, 7 address lines, and an interrupt input.
+The 40-pin IDC "Tube" connector is a simple slave connection to the main bus of the host processor, with 8 data lines, 7 address lines, and an interrupt input.
 The Tube protocols are implemented by hardware in the attached device.

 Inside the coprocessor unit a proprietary chip (the Tube ULA, manufactured initially by Ferranti) interfaces and logically isolates the host and coprocessor buses.
 This allows the Tube to work with a completely different bus architecture in the coprocessor unit.
 The other active components needed are a microprocessor, some RAM, a small ROM containing processor specific client code, glue logic such as an address decoder and a power supply.

 The two processors communicate through four pairs of FIFO buffers in the Tube ULA.
 Console input/output, error messages, data transfers and system calls each have their own pair of buffers, one for each direction.
 The queue capacity varies between 1 and 24 bytes, depending on the dedicated buffer function.
 Each buffer has a control register and status register to monitor its state and configure the raising of interrupts.

-The protocol for the use of these buffers is rigorously specified by Acorn Computers and amounts to interprocess communication by message passing.
+The protocol for the use of these buffers was rigorously specified by Acorn Computers and amounted to interprocess communication by message passing.
 Most interaction is asynchronous but fast block transfers are synchronous and consist of the host blindly running a simple fetch-store loop, which defines the transfer rate.
 The coprocessor is synchronised by passing a dummy byte and then regulated by the relevant buffer semaphore.

 The general-purpose nature of the Tube connector in principle allows it to be used for any type of high-speed peripheral, although Acorn only uses it for Tube coprocessors.
 The BBC Micro/Master range provides 5 address lines for the address range &60–&7F but the Tube protocol uses the lowest 3 bits.
 Only these 3 address lines are connected to internal Tube sockets, as found in the BBC Master or Universal Second Processor Unit.